 Are there any after school requirements if I join band choir or orchestra?
 There are very few after school rehearsals because we do meet during the school day.
 During the entire 6th grade school year, there are a handful of rehearsals that last only 50 minutes (you are finished by 4:15).
-The purpose of these rehearsals is to put both classes together before a concert.
+The purpose of these rehearsals is to combine both classes together before a concert.

 Can I still participate in after school clubs and sports if I join band, choir or orchestra?
 YES!!!
 With only a handful of rehearsals for the entire school year, there are very few conflicts, however some do occur.
 Teachers and coaches at Clay understand the importance of the performing arts program (some of them were in it too!) and will excuse you from that portion of the rehearsal.

 What happens during an instrument try-on?
 When you sign-up for an instrument fitting, you select three instruments you would like to play.
 Mrs. Pote, Mr. Grifa, Mr. Frizzi or another band or orchestra director (they come from other schools to help out!) will help you make sounds (some sound really funny!) on all three instruments.
 When you are finished, you get to decide which instrument you would like to play.
-Mrs. Susie will be set up in her room for you to sing as well, but don’t worry, she won’t make you sing alone!

 What happens if I already play an instrument?
 If you already play an instrument you can either continue to play that instrument at Clay or try a new one!
 Several students will try an instrument they've always wanted to play and others will stick with the one they have already learned.